Cliff Class Reference¶

 - property formatter_namespace: str¶

-String specifying the namespace to use for loading formatter plugins.
+Namespace to use for loading formatter plugins.

 Use the formatter to generate the output.